fyngyrz/NWS-Temperature/README.md

 the temperature you're most often interested in.

-The default is `ggw` \(some of the most extreme cold temperatures in the nation\), yours will be a different three-letter code.
+The default is `ggw` \(some of the most extreme cold temperatures in the nation, so kind of fun\), yours will be a different three-letter code.

 There is a list of station codes **[on this page](http://www.datasink.com/cgi-bin/stationCodes.cgi)**.